Bette Davis And Joan Crawford ‘Feud’: See The Official Trailer

 To add fuel to the fire, the arch-enemies’ rivalry went into high gear when Bette Davis received an Oscar nomination for her performance in What Ever Happened to Baby Jane and Crawford was overlooked.
 While Bette lost the 1963 Best Actress Oscar to The Miracle Worker star Anne Bancroft, Joan raised eyebrows by accepting the award on an absent Bancroft’s behalf, according to TV Guide.

 Two years later, Bette Davis and Joan Crawford attempted to reunite for the sequel movie Hush Sweet Charlotte.
-But Davis quickly got under her co-star’s skin by installing a Coca-Cola machine on set, knowing full well that Crawford was on the board of her late husband Alfred Steele’s Pepsi Cola Company.
-Crawford soon left production of the movie with claims of a medical ailment, and Bette Davis reportedly hired a private investigator to follow her.
+However, Davis quickly got under her co-star’s skin by installing a Coca-Cola machine on set, knowing full well that Crawford was on the board of her late husband Alfred Steele’s Pepsi Cola Company.
+Crawford soon left the production of the movie with claims of a medical ailment, and Bette Davis reportedly hired a private investigator to follow her.
 Bette Davis’ close friend, actress Olivia de Havilland, ultimately replaced Joan in the movie.

 Bette Davis died in 1989, 12 years after the death of her longtime rival.